WHO WE ARE

-PCYC is a charity empowering young people to reach their potential through state based police and community partnerships.
+We are a charity that empowers young people to reach their goals and potential through state based police and community partnerships.

-Police Citizens Youth Club (PCYC) is a charity empowering young people through Police and community partnership.
-PCYC promotes the welfare and development of children and young people with the explicit commitment to helping them energetically enjoy life through the provision of quality activities in a safe, fun and friendly environment.
+We aim to promote the welfare and development of young people with our commitment to helping them energetically enjoy life through our quality activities in a safe, fun, and friendly environment.

-Through a diverse mix of revenue sources PCYC strives to conduct relevant programs and activities for young people in the community.
-PCYC successes are reflected in less truancy, less crime and more young people feeling better about themselves, being more confident and more socially capable.
+Through a diverse mix of revenue sources, we strive to conduct relevant programs and activities for young people in the community.
+Our success comes from less crime and more people feeling better about themselves.

 Our PCYC Lottery is a charity lottery, also referred to as a raffle or art union.
-The PCYC Lottery raises significant funds to support youth development for the PCYC New South Wales, St Kilda PCYC, Tasmania PCYC, PCYC Queensland, and Canberra PCYC.
-Supporters also have the chance to win amazing prizes.
-Your support makes the difference!
+The PCYC Lottery significantly raises funds to support youth development for the PCYC New South Wales, St Kilda PCYC, Tasmania PCYC, PCYC Queensland, and Canberra PCYC.

 In Norwich, England, he found a Police Boys Club that gave young people an opportunity to overcome some of the disabilities of their tough environment.
 He later visited Germany and Italy, and then the US, where he reviewed youth movements such as the Police Athletic League.